ece362-purdue/proton-labs/lab1-gpio/README.md

 If you don't see anything after the serial port connection is established, press the Reset pushbutton to see the introductory text from `autotest` - the text won't appear because VScode/PlatformIO wasn't ready when the text was printed from your Proton board.
 Try typing something, and you should see the characters appear.
 That should confirm the connection is working as intended.

-Once you press the Reset button after the monitor appears, you should see a prompt similar to the following:
+When you see "Terminal: " appear after the upload process, press the Reset button on your microcontroller, and you should see a prompt similar to the following:

 ```text
 GPIO Lab Test Suite